trias-lab/Documentation/EN/Whitepaper-EN.md

 The gossip protocols allow each node to disseminate the trust relationship it gathers to other related nodes, so that redundant attestations will be reduced.
 There are three ways of gossip disseminations in the Leviatom Network:

-1) gossip about gossip: when the local node and a target node only have few common in their Kernels, the gossip about gossip protocol is initiated to directly exchange their Kernels.
+1. Gossip about gossip: when the local node and a target node only have few common in their Kernels, the gossip about gossip protocol is initiated to directly exchange their Kernels.

-2) gossip about reduced gossip; when the local node and a target node have much common in their Kernels, the gossip about reduced gossip protocol is initiated to only exchanged the complemental parts.
+2. Gossip about reduced gossip: when the local node and a target node have much common in their Kernels, the gossip about reduced gossip protocol is initiated to only exchanged the complemental parts.

-3) Targeted gossip; any time when a local node updates its Kernel, it identifies the set of target nodes who will be benefit from the updated data and sends the updated data package directly to the set of nodes.
+3. Targeted gossip: any time when a local node updates its Kernel, it identifies the set of target nodes who will be benefit from the updated data and sends the updated data package directly to the set of nodes.

 Gossip about gossip enforces batched exchanges of attestation relationship data, this allows a new node to quickly obtain the up-to-date global data.
 Reduced gossip allows two “not-too-closed” nodes to exchange their data in batches, while reducing networking overheads.
 Targeted gossip allows new attestation relationship information to quickly propagate among the “closely-related” nodes to without putting too much burden on the network traffic.

 The combination of these three gossip strategies achieves both quick information propagation rate with low networking overheads.
 With transitive trust relationship gathered by remote attestations and gossip protocols, HCGraph further builds a‘Conspiracy Breaching’ model for nodes to illustrate how intense a target node is attested by other nodes.
 This model helps locating the nodes who have the greatest ‘difficulties to lie’.
 Meanwhile, small world network algorithm improves the networks’ robustness.

-Detailed algorithms and evaluations can be found in [1,2,3], and more experiment results will be published in the technical whitepaper.
+Detailed algorithms and evaluations can be found in [[1,2,3]](#8-published-papers), and more experiment results will be published in the technical whitepaper.

 ## 2.3.Features
 - **Efficient Consensus（>100,000 TPS in one shard）：** Trias rapidly locates the most trustworthy nodes to enforce the consensus logic.
 This allows only a small set up node to participate in making consensus, and therefore significantly increase consensus speed;